 I’ve been writing about happiness recently.
 This is the third (and final) installment in a series of pieces on this subject.
 The first installment can be found here and second one, here.
 While prepping myself to write this, I began to think of analogies.
-Can happiness be cultivated in the same way a farmer prepares for a good … More Repost: Can Happiness Be Cultivated?
+Can happiness be cultivated in the same way a farmer prepares for a good harvest?
+Think about it; a bumper crop doesn’t just happen … Continue reading Repost: Can Happiness Be Cultivated?

 Direct funerals are becoming a more popular option for many.
 In this post I reflect on the experience of preparing and attending a direct cremation Continue reading Direct Funerals – Saying goodbye to mum

 A few days ago, I had a Zoom meeting with Omar, my nephew by marriage.
-It’s been a while since I last mentioned that I married an Egyptian woman—a truly beautiful person named Azza—a little more than twelve years ago, back when I was living in Cairo, Egypt, and teaching at the American University in … More I Wish You Well, Omar
+It’s been a while since I last mentioned that I married an Egyptian woman—a truly beautiful person named Azza—a little more than twelve years ago, back when I was living in Cairo, Egypt, and teaching at the American University in Cairo.
+Omar is Azza’s sister’s son.
+He’s in his early … Continue reading I Wish You Well, Omar

 Dear, Readers, I’m speaking for all Wise & Shine writers when I say that we so appreciate your continued support of this blog.
-To show how thankful we are, we want to ask you to share a link to your blog or site in the “thoughts” or comments section at the bottom of this page. … More Sharing is Caring
+To show how thankful we are, we want to ask you to share a link to your blog or site in the “thoughts” or comments section at the bottom of this page.
+Please feel free to include a statement about what inspires … Continue reading Sharing is Caring

 Most of us are familiar with the old saying, “When it rains, it pours.”
 I’ve been thinking a lot about that adage recently because there’s been quite a lot of pouring rain in my life over the past few months.
-A few weeks ago, I wrote about needing to take a leave of absence from … More It’s Been Pouring
+A few weeks ago, I wrote about needing to take a leave of absence from writing for this blog after being diagnosed with a degenerative … Continue reading It’s Been Pouring

 Hi, all.
 Wise & Shine is looking for a few new writers.
 If you’d like to apply to join the team, send samples of your writing via our “Contact” form.
 Please familiarize yourself with the sort of things our blog publishes before contacting us.
-We’ll send a set of writing guidelines to those who send … More Want to Write for Wise & Shine?
+We’ll send a set of writing guidelines to those who send examples of their work.
+We look forward to reading your … Continue reading Want to Write for Wise & Shine?